grahampugh/grahampugh.github.io/_posts/2022-02-16-jssimporter-jamf-pro-api-token-auth.md

 Other tools have since been developed that replace and improve on the functionality of all these tools.
 Please check them out:

 * [Prune] - a GUI-based tool for cleaning up your Jamf, a capable successor to Spruce.
-* [jctl] - A python-based tool based on an underlying framework called python-janf for interactiing with the Jamf Pro APIs, which should do most if not all of what python-jss and jss_helper could do.
+* [jctl] - A python-based tool based on an underlying framework called [python-jamf][5] for interactiing with the Jamf Pro APIs, which should do most if not all of what python-jss and jss_helper could do.
 * [ruby-jss] - A ruby-based framework that can also do pretty much all of what python-jss could do.

 ## Can I fix it?